Merchant FAQ's

 What about returns?

-We hope that consumers love the items that they win through Scout but if there is an issue and they have to return an item they go through the usual process with the retailers returns policy, at this time Scout doesn’t manage the returns process and the contract will always remain with the selling retailer.
+We hope that consumers love the items that they win through Scout but if there is an issue and they have to return an item, they go through the usual process with the retailers returns policy.

 How do customers tell if they can Scout an item?

-When the merchant adds an item to be Scouted we automatically add a Scout ‘S’ button on the product image on the merchant catalogue and product pages allowing customers to know which items can be Scouted easily.
-This lets them know they can Scout this item and drives click through to the product page and the ‘Scout this’ bidding button.
+When the merchant adds an item to be Scouted we automatically add a Scout ‘S’ button on the product image on the merchant catalogue page and Scout bidding slider on the product page allowing customers to know which items can be Scouted easily.

 What rules does Scout have?